-Istin is a type of medicine called a calcium channel blocker used to treat high blood pressure.
+Istin is a type of medication called a calcium channel blocker used to treat high blood pressure.
 It helps to keep your blood pressure under control in the long term and prevents a heart attack or stroke from occurring in the future.
-Also known as Amlodipine, it can be used to help treat angina and the chest pain associated with it too.
+Also known as amlodipine, it can be used to help treat angina and the chest pain associated with it too.

 Istin works by relaxing the blood vessels, allowing them to widen so that blood can flow more freely around the body, lowering the blood pressure.
 It helps angina by widening the arteries so that the heart receives an adequate blood and oxygen supply.
 This prevents chest pain from occurring.

 Istin will begin to work on the first day you start taking the medication.
 High blood pressure often does not produce symptoms so taking Istin may not make you feel any different.
 This does not mean the medicine isn't working so it's important to keep taking it.
 For angina, Istin will take a couple of weeks to take effect and you should feel a reduction in your chest pain after this time period.

 Amlodipine besilate is the active ingredient within Istin.

 The other ingredients are microcrystalline cellulose, calcium hydrogen phosphate, magnesium stearate and sodium starch glycolate.